VIDT-DAO/staking/README.md

 It's possible to cap the deposit for a specific token using the `cap` method on the `Deposits` contract.
 This method takes 4 parameters; `referenceToken`, `referenceAmount`, `cappedToken`, `cappedAmount`.

-Example; if the reference amount is `10000` of token FOO, and the capped amount is `500000` of token BAR, then users can deposit max `5 BAR` per `1 FOO`.
+Example; if the reference amount is `10000` of token FOO, and the capped amount is `50000` of token BAR, then users can deposit max `5 BAR` per `1 FOO`.

 ## Deposit

 To participate in staking, users must deposit tokens using the `deposit` method on the `Deposit` contract.

-Before using this method, the staking contract must be allowed to transfer the tokens.
-This is done via the `approve` method on the token contract.

 ### Deposit multiple sets of tokens